Narotam-Mishra/react-native-learning/ReadMe.txt

 # The `Text` component is essential for displaying text in react native.
 Every text node within a view must be wrapped with the text component.

+## Lec 10 - Image (5:50)

+# The `Image` component enables us to display various types of images, including
+- Static images,
+- Network images,
+- Images from the local disk, such as the camera roll

+# React Native seamlessly translates the Image component to platform-specific counterparts
+:-
+# UIImageView fro iOS,
+# ImageView for Android,
+# `img` for the Web

+# Begin by rendering static image from local,

+# Note - we need to pass remote image path as key value pair (object) using `uri` attribute.
+It is mandatory to specify width and height for Network images.

+# For static images react native can infer the dimensions from the file data.

+# Image component is utilized to render images in react native.
+We can display static images, Network images and even local images from the camera roll.